wildlife oasis between Pisa & the coast

 Tuscany does not have any alligators

-When I was reviewing the information on the park, I must admit the name alone reminded me of home.
-The state of Florida, though not really known for a large American Indian population, is loaded with reminders of their presence.
-There are city names that use more double letter combinations than even the game show Jeopardy allows for: Okalossa, Okeechobee, Immokalle and even the capital Tallahasse.
-Immediately I started to wonder if the name Massaciuccoli (mass - a - chew - co - lee) might have some strange American origin.
-And the answer would be no, the name actually appears to have Roman origins, if not further back to the Etruscans.
+When I was reviewing the information on the park, I must admit the name alone: Massaciuccoli (mass - a - chew - co - lee) piqued my curiosity.
+The name actually appears to have Roman origins, if not further back to the Etruscans.
 In either, case it is a clear demonstration that this area has been populated for a very long time.

 An entertaining mix of Nature, History and Fun